pytest-dev/pluggy/docs/index.rst

 ------------------
 By default calling a hook results in all underlying :ref:`hookimpls
 <impls>` functions to be invoked in sequence via a loop.
 Any function
-which returns a value other then a ``None`` result will have that result appended to a :py:class:`list` which is returned by the call.
+which returns a value other than a ``None`` result will have that result appended to a :py:class:`list` which is returned by the call.

 The only exception to this behaviour is if the hook has been marked to return